-- Only students who have completed a minimum of 12 credit hours at the end of the semester are considered. - 2.
+- 1. Only students who have completed a minimum of 12 college-level credit hours (level 100 and above) at the end of the semester are considered. - 2.
 The student is to have a 3.500 3.849 GPA to qualify for the semester under consideration. - 3.
-Unresolved "I" and "F" grades will automatically eliminate a student from this list for that particular semester.
-Credit for a course by examination or transfer does not affect eligibility. - 4.
-Developmental/transition courses (below the 100 level) do not count toward the 12 hours or the GPA.
+Unresolved "I" and "F" grades will automatically eliminate a student from this list for that particular semester. - 4.
+Transition and support courses do not count toward the 12 hours or the GPA.